 - factors outside the student's control (e.g., fire or flood).

-Appeals for late withdrawals after the deadline must be submitted within 30 class days after the beginning of the next regular semester.
-Written explanation of the serious and compelling reason and appropriate documentation is required upon submittal.
+- Appeals for late withdrawals after the deadline must be submitted within 30 class days after the beginning of the next regular semester.
+A written explanation of the reason and appropriate documentation is required upon submission.
 Submission of appeals and appropriate documentation after published deadlines will not be considered.
 Contact the Office of the Registrar for more information.

 There can be a number of reasons:

-- Are you a nondegree student who hasn't taken courses within the last two years?
-Visit admissions, select "Apply Now," then click on 'Just take a class' then 'Just take a class non-degree seeking' then select the UAF icon.
+- Are you a non-degree student who hasn't taken courses within the last two years?
+Visit the Office of Admissions application page, select "Apply Now!" then select UAF and proceed to create an account.
+When prompted, submit an application as a non-degree student.
 The non-degree application is free and is normally processed within 24 hours.

 In some cases, your instructor may need to grant you a course override before you are allowed to register for a specific section.
 Common reasons for course overrides include: